Find Affordable College Courses

 Philadelphia, PA

 University of Pennsylvania did quite well in this year’s ranking of the best places for urban and regional planning students to get a graduate certificate.
 It came in at #8 on the list.
-Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.
+Located in the city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at UPenn are $42,932 a year.